Sun Valley Fun Facts

 - The name "Sun Valley" was thought up by a New York PR agent, Steve Hannigan, who thought the name appropriate for a place that receives 250 days of sunshine a year.

 - Sun Valley Resort's uphill lift capacity on Bald Mountain is a staggering 21,580 skiers per hour, but averages only 3,500 skiers per day.
-Result: no lift lines.
+Result: no lift lines with highest per person uphill lift capacity of any resort anywhere.

 - The first woman to win a gold medal in the winter Olympics, Gretchen Fraser, hailed from Sun Valley.
 She continued to mentor Sun Valley's female skiers for many years, including champions such as Susie Corrock, Christin Cooper, Picabo Street, and Muffy Davis, giving them Tiffany gold four-leaf clover pins that assuredly had Fraser's golden touch.
 She is buried near Ernest Hemingway in the Ketchum Cemetery.